SAADaMQ/GraduationProject-MLLDP/README.md

 ## Team

 This project was developed by Group M14 at the College of Computer and Information Sciences, Imam Mohammad Ibn Saud Islamic University.
-The team members are Thamer Ahmed Alshamrani, ID 444001747, and Saad Abdurahman Almugrin, ID 443014496.
-The project was supervised by Dr. Mostafa Ibrahim.
+The team members are  Saad Almugrin and Thamer Alshamrani.

 ## Notes